 - U-M Policy on Management of Fighting and Fight Wounds in Mice

-- U-M Policy on Physical Restraint in Research Animals
+- U-M Policy on the Restraint of Research Animals

 - U-M Policy on Surgical and Tumor Monitoring Records